 Traditional Publishing: All That Glitters Isn't Necessarily Gold

 These days, unless you’re a household name, it’s becoming more and more difficult to be picked up by a traditional publisher.
-Within traditional publishing, many authors are unable to receive a significant advance for a book—if they’re lucky enough to receive one at all.
+In traditional publishing, many authors cannot receive a significant advance for a book—if they’re lucky enough to receive one at all.
 With marketing budgets shrinking, as well as royalties, and fewer resources for mid-list writers, more than a few authors are leaving traditional publishing in pursuit of self-publishing instead.

 While self-published author incomes are the only incomes on the rise from those surveyed, self-published authors still earn less than their traditionally published counterparts.
 Of course, without the traditional support and with a low barrier to entry, this makes sense.
 Remember, even if you’ve decided to self-publish, you have to do all the things that a traditional publisher does to put a professional and compelling book into the marketplace.
 This includes investing in editing, book design, and marketing.

-Having a realistic outlook on a traditional publishing author salary versus a self-publishing author salary, as well as an understanding of the pros/cons of each, is important as you consider all of your publishing options.
+Having a realistic outlook on a traditional publishing author salary versus a self-publishing author salary, as well as an understanding of the pros/cons of each, is important as you consider all of your online book publishing services options.

 Specific > General